dcascade-py/dcascade-py/README.md

 ## First D-CASCADE run

-To check if the installation went well, you can use the example, that is ready on the repository (using one small river network of the Vjosa river).
+To check if the installation went well, you can use the example, that is available on the repository (using one small river network of the Vjosa river).
 Open the user script example, available at "user_scripts\00-DCASCADE_user_script_example_Vjosa.py", in Spyder (you can drag it into Spyder).
 And run it.
 You should see a time bar progressing quickly in the Spyder console.

-Once done, the simulation should create a folder "cascade_results" in your project, and produce two outputs files (save_all.p and save_all_exp.p).
+Once done, the simulation should create a folder "cascade_results" in your project, and produce two outputs files (Vjosa_test.p and Vjosa_test_exp.p).
 These are pickle files containing all outputs of the model.

 ## First checking of outputs